rycus86/docker-pygen/README.md

 ## Templating

 To generate the configuration files, the app uses [Jinja2 templates](http://jinja.pocoo.org/docs).
-Templates have access to the `containers` list containing a list of *running* Docker containers wrapped as `models.ContainerInfo` objects on a `resources.ContainerList`.
+Templates have access to these variables:

+- `containers` list containing a list of *running* Docker containers wrapped as `models.ContainerInfo` objects on a `resources.ContainerList`
+- `services` list containing Swarm services with their running tasks using `models.ServiceInfo` and `models.TaskInfo` objects wrapped in `resources.ServiceList` and `resources.TaskList` collections.
+- `all_containers` *lazy-loaded* list of *all* Docker containers (even if not running)
+- `all_services` *lazy-loaded* list of Swarm services with *all* their tasks (even if not in running state)
+- `nodes` *lazy-loaded* list of Swarm nodes as `models.NodeInfo` objects wrapped in a `resources.ResourceList` list

+Templates can be loaded from a file, from an HTTP/HTTPS address or can be given inline if the `--template` parameters starts with a `#` sign.

 A small example from a template could look like this: